oetiker/sourcey-buildpack/README.md

 #### `buildPerl <version>`

 Is the most important function of them all.
 It creates the perl of your choice.
-How to write a decent web application without Perl.
+Can't write a decent web application without perl, mojolicious or dancer.

 Since most Cloud Foundry setups are on Ubuntu lucid (10.04) stacks, perl is at version 5.10.1 which is about 100 years out of date.
+This is was what got me to write this in the first place.

 ```sh
 buildPerl 5.20.2